 To leave a message for the extension reached by DID.

-This will allow the caller to access any extension VM after entering the extension number and its VM password.
-Note: This option applies to inbound callsrouted by DID only.
-The default setting is “Disabled”. | |
+This will allow the caller to access any extension voicemail after entering the extension number and its voicemail password.

 Enables the forwarding of voicemail to remote extensions on peered SIP trunks.
-The default setting is “Disabled”. | |

-Configures the default voicemail password that will be used when an extension is reset. | |
+Configures the default password that will be used when an extension is reset.

-Format | Warning: WAV files take up significantly more storage space than GSM files. |
+Important Note: WAV files take significantly more storage space than GSM files.

 Extension Voicemail Configuration